purrsec/askIT/SECURITY.md

 We take all security bugs in AskIT-CLI seriously.
 Thank you for improving the security of our project.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-To report a security vulnerability, please email me with a detailed description of the vulnerability.
+To report a security vulnerability, please email git.lpl@protonmail.com with a detailed description of the vulnerability.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.